 What is Shoulder Dystocia?

 Shoulder dystocia is a complication that occurs during delivery when one or both of the baby’s shoulders become stuck in the birth canal.
 When the baby’s shoulder becomes stuck, the rest of the baby’s delivery becomes more difficult.
-Baby shoulder dystocia is an obstetric emergency that can result in permanent injury to the baby and complications for the mother if immediate action isn’t taken.
+Baby shoulder dystocia is an obstetric emergency that can result in permanent birth injury to the baby and complications for the mother if immediate action isn’t taken.

 What Are Warning Signs of Shoulder Dystocia?